 Ralph Vaughan Williams is known to have often played the church organ when visiting nearby Leith Hill Place and also used to conduct the band at the annual Christmas concert.
 His sister Margaret left a legacy for the upkeep of the church which was used in 1932.

-Sections of this text have been copied from 'A Brief History of Coldharbour' by Patrick Newberry, Copyright 2003 and 'Coldharbour, A Surrey Village' by Bill Smith, Copyright 1985.
+Sections of this text have been copied from 'A Brief History of Coldharbour' by Patrick Newberry, Copyright 2003 and 2023 and 'Coldharbour, A Surrey Village' by Bill Smith, Copyright 1985.